-These opportunities include workshops with guest artists, exhibition previews and thematically-focused training and information sessions.
-These workshops help professionals in the education and community service sectors to make the most of what the Museum has to offer, and help to increase engagement with visual arts, sciences, humanities and cultural heritage.
+TMAG is a respected provider of workshops and professional enrichment opportunities for educators and community service professionals.
+These thematically-focused training and information sessions help professionals in the education and community service sectors to make the most of what the museum has to offer, and help to increase engagement with natural and cultural heritage.

 In 2017 we are pausing to review TMAG’s Professional Enrichment offer to educators, with the aim of ensuring the programs are offered in the most relevant and accessible way possible.
 This review will engage TMAG’s newly-formed Educator’s Advisory Panel comprised of teaching representatives from across the sectors TMAG services.

 Your input is also welcome.
 Please email any feedback or suggestions about TMAG’s role in educator professional learning to Kate Morris at firstname.lastname@example.org.

 This professional learning session explores the creativity and resilience of Tasmanian Aboriginal people and culture.
 Led by TMAG’s Aboriginal Learning Facilitator, it focusses on Tasmanian Aboriginal cultural revitalisation and renewal projects including luna tunapri (women’s knowledge) - which was central to the development of the Tasmanian Aboriginal women’s shell necklace exhibition kanalaritja: An Unbroken String, waypa tapilti (men’s journey), tayenebe Tasmanian Aboriginal womens’ fibrework project and exhibition, and the ningina tunapri canoe project.
 The session includes a visit to ningina tunapri Tasmanian Aboriginal gallery and to kanalaritja: An Unbroken String.